berthelemy/faouetinformatique/_pages/services.md

 ### Training

-If you want to build your own website, using one of the many site builder services, I can provide one-to-one training and support.
+Many people want to use one of the many site builder services to build their own website.
+I can provide one-to-one training and support.

 Weekly sessions will help give you the confidence and momentum you need to succeed.